mcdonc/.nixconfig/darwin/README.rst

 to install (Chrome, Firefox, others).
 The (commented-out) flag in ``configuration.nix`` for ``homebrew.autoMigrate`` seems to be important here.

+Also, all the macs I've tried this particular config on are Intel, so if you're on ARM, it's possible some things may not work.

 Subsequent Runs of ``nixos-rebuild``
 ------------------------------------